frothkoetter/cdw/README.md

 select * from airlinedata.airports_ice.refs;
 ```

+The list of branches are as follows:

 |name	|type	|snapshot_id |	max_reference_age_in_ms |	min_snapshots_to_keep	| max_snapshot_age_in_ms |
 | :- | :- |  :- | :- | :- |  :- |
 |qa	|BRANCH	|4861947596552380217	|NULL	|NULL	|NULL|
 |main	|BRANCH	|4861947596552380217	|NULL	|NULL	|NULL

+The main branch always exists a base when creating the Iceberg table.

+Now do the cleaning job and delete rows where the IATA code is != 3 and remove the quotation marks

 ```SQL
 /*